 “I completely understand if you don’t feel like it, so no pressure.”

 I stood up before I even noticed it.
 Suddenly, it was easy to go grab my bag and walk to the door.
-I only stopped to put on my shoes and jacket before heading out of the apartment.
+I only stopped to put on my jacket and shoes, then headed out of the apartment.
 I was early, but I didn’t care.
-I knew that if I stopped now, I wouldn’t be able to go.
+I knew if I stopped now, that would be it.
+I’d lose.

 The closer I got to the gym, the better I felt.
 It wasn’t a major improvement, but an improvement, nonetheless.
-And then I was standing at the door.
+And then I stood at the door.
 I stared at my own reflection in the glass, trying to see myself as the person I was supposed to be, not as the one my father wanted.
-I tried to see someone in the image staring back at me, but all I could see was the empty shell.
+I tried to see someone in the image that was staring back at me, but there was only the empty shell.
 There was no one looking back at me.
 The lights were on, but no one was home.

 What was I doing?